satasatalight/controller-pass/help/quickstart.md

 - Kick All: `Ctrl + F3` to kick all currently connected viewers when invalidating a join link.

 You can always do these actions through the Parsec UI's bottom panel, however learning these shortcuts can make these inputs a lot snappier and move along a stream faster.
 You can rebind these shortcuts under the "Hotkeys" tab in the Parsec settings left panel.

-### Remind Viewers to Enable the Extension
-Controller-pass is still a "Testing Extension" on Twitch!
-As such, viewers need to manually opt-in to participate.

-You might want to remind viewers to enable the extension while live.
-To enable the extension:
-1. Hover over the livestream.
-2. Click the puzzle piece icon on the right of the stream window.
-3. Read the warning on extensions not evaluated by Twitch.
-4. Click "Accept" to opt-in.